Find flights

 Amenities

-Thai AirAsia doesn’t provide complimentary amenity kits to passengers, though you can order items like blankets and pillows, either through online pre-ordering or when the duty-free cart comes by during the flight.
-I only find this useful on longer international segments, and rarely when flying domestically within Thailand.
+Thai AirAsia doesn’t provide complimentary amenity kits to passengers, though you can order comfort items through AirAsia Duty Free, either through online pre-ordering in the app or during the flight.
+I only find this useful on longer international segments and rarely when flying domestically within Thailand.

 Food

-Thai AirAsia doesn’t offer complimentary meals, which isn’t surprising; no low-cost airline does.
+Thai AirAsia doesn’t offer complimentary meals on Low Fare tickets, which isn’t surprising; no low-cost airline does.
 However, I do recommend pre-purchasing one (they’re branded as Santan) in advance.
-Whether you choose Thai-style stir-fried basil with rice or Malaysian-style chicken rice, these meals are delicious, affordable and authentic.
+Whether you choose Thai-style stir-fried basil chicken with rice or Malaysian-style “Uncle Chin’s Chicken Rice,” these meals are delicious, affordable and authentic.

 Thai AirAsia Fly-Thru